Shehryar-dev/covid19-tracker/README.md

 - **Splash Screen**: Displays an introduction screen before loading the main app.
 - **World COVID Stats**: A screen that shows the global COVID-19 statistics including total cases, recoveries, and deaths.
-- **Country List**: A screen displaying a list of all countries, allowing users to select one and view its specific stats.
+- **Country List**: This is a screen displaying a list of all countries, allowing users to select one and view its specific stats.
 - **Country Stats**: Detailed COVID-19 stats for the selected country.

 ## Packages Used